-- The benefits of the plan are extended even to non-federal employees of the country.
+- The plan’s benefits are extended even to non-federal employees of the country.

 - It’s your hard-earned money.
-So, there is no absolute restriction on withdrawal of money at point of time during the year.
+So, there is no absolute restriction on withdrawing money at a time during the year.
 Thus, there is no penalty for early withdrawal as such.

-- The plan has special focus for employees who are near to their retirement age.
+- The plan has a particular focus on employees who are near their retirement age.

-- The focus of government is more & more savings.
+- The focus of the government is more & more savings.
 Thus, the contributions are not taxed.

 - This serves the purpose of securing a better future.

-- Employee is even allowed to contribute up to 100% of salary to the plan.
+- Employees can contribute up to 100% of their salary to the plan.

-- One of the best things about 457 plans, is portability of the plan.
-This means you can transfer your retirement account to the new employer in case you have to change the job.
+- One of the best things about 457 plans is the portability of the plan.
+This means you can transfer your retirement account to the new employer if you have to change the job.